 All profits made in spread betting are exempt from UK Capital Gains Tax*.
-This automatically saves you a large percentage of your profits that you would normally have to pay if you were to trade the underlying markets.
-As spread betting is a derivatives product, it is also exempt from UK stamp duty.
-Tax laws are subject to change and depend on individual circumstances.
+This automatically saves you from losing a large percentage of your profits.
+As spread betting is a derivatives product, it’s also exempt from UK stamp duty.
+(Tax laws are subject to change and depend on individual circumstances.)

-With spread betting, you can gain exposure to market movements regardless of the direction in which the markets are moving.
-If you think the markets are going to rise, you go long on the price (buy).
-Your profits will rise in line with any increase in that price (your losses will increase in line with any fall in that price).
+For example, if you think the markets are going to rise, you go long on the price (buy).
+Your profits will rise in line with any increase in that price (and your losses will increase in line with any fall in price).

 If, on the other hand, you think the markets will fall you go short on the price (sell).
 Your profits will rise in line with any fall on that price (and your losses will increase with any rise in price).

 With spread betting, you can not only take a position on thousands of individual shares, indices and currencies around the world, but also place trades on sectors, commodities, bonds and interest rates.

 Discover our range of spread bet markets.

 Indices, such as the UK 100, are some of the most widely traded markets in the world and are a great place to start if you’re new to trading.